diffblue/gitlab/doc/development/database/database_dictionary.md

 # Database Dictionary

-## Purpose

-To document the database schema for GitLab so that data analysts and other groups can more easily locate the feature categories responsible for specific database tables.
+This page documents the database schema for GitLab, so data analysts and other groups can locate the feature categories responsible for specific database tables.

 ## Location